 Aside from volume, training frequency stands as an equally crucial factor to be mindful of for lifters, particularly those grappling with poor chest genetics; nonetheless, this principle also applies to individuals blessed with good chest genetics who can capitalize on their biological edge.
 Many times most lifters do not hit the chest muscle with the frequency it demands to achieve results.
 They often then resort to blaming it on genetics.

-To ensure that the chest muscles receive adequate stimulation, they will need to be trained with a frequency of between 2 and 3 times a week to ensure muscle growth and development.8 Incorporating techniques such as daily undulating periodization—adjusting intensity and volume on a daily basis—can significantly enhance hypertrophy.
+To ensure that the chest muscles receive adequate stimulation, they will need to be trained with a frequency of between 2 and 3 times a week to ensure muscle growth and development.11 Using methods like daily undulating periodization, which involves adjusting intensity and volume daily, can greatly improve hypertrophy.
 However, it is just as critical to ensuring adequate rest between the increased frequencies as the muscles will need to recover.

 #3 Not Working All Heads of the Chest Muscle

 This is a common problem with lifters who train their chest muscles for years without making substantial gains.
-Frequently, lifters focus on the standard bench press, which primarily engages the midsection of the chest muscles.
+Often, lifters prioritize the traditional bench press, mainly targeting the midsection of the chest muscles.
 They will tend to neglect the upper and lower chests or not work these sections of the chest the way they do for the mid-chest.

 These lifters would then tend to have either underdeveloped upper or lower pecs or have both undeveloped resulting in a chest that is not developed sufficiently.
 Neglecting the upper chest is one of the worst decisions a lifter makes in pursuing a large chest.